rawfurrahman1423/Java/blog/blog2.md

 	}
 }
 ```

+Instead of just printing a name, you can also store variables.
 In the code snippet above, all three types of variables, `int`, `boolean`, and
 `char`, are being used and being given values to.